sarac6/testPREDICTSDatabasePaper2.0/ReadMe.md

 ## N.B.
 At this stage this is a repo where I am starting thinkering with data, models and analisys, as you may be aware I have never done much of it before.
-So if you feel you would like to throw advices, suggestions and even mild insult at my code, markdown etc. please do, anything that could helping me making progress is welcome!
+So if you feel you would like to throw advices, suggestions and even mild insult at my code, markdown etc. please do, anything that could help me making progress is welcome!